NVIDIA/hpc-container-maker/docs/building_blocks.md

 Generate the set of instructions to install the runtime specific components from a build in a previous stage.

+The entire `/scif` directory is copied into the runtime stage on the first call.
+Subsequent calls do nothing.

 __Examples__

 ```python